ArtemDolhyi/chatbot-auth-cosmosdb/README.md

-# 🚀 DataDex Chatbot MVP: Entra ID + Azure Cosmos DB Integration
+# 🚀 Chatbot MVP: Entra ID + Azure Cosmos DB Integration

 This repository is part of a **larger chatbot project** that we are actively developing.
 The code here serves as a **Minimum Viable Product (MVP)** prototype designed to **test authentication capabilities** and **evaluate different options for storing chat history** within the Azure ecosystem.